How to Get a Standard Cultivation Cannabis Licence

 Physical site security pertaining to all operations areas where cannabis will be present, is a critical requirement for Health Canada.
 Security risks and mitigation measures to address these should include arrival/departure procedures; access and response procedures for breaches; storage, retrieval and record-keeping requirements for video surveillance; and other activities.
 Detailed site drawings and specifications for access control, intrusion detection, visual surveillance around the site perimeter (exterior and interior), and restricted access to all Secured Storage areas must be included with the licence submission.
 Further information re. the Head of Security and Alternate Head, such as proposed work schedules and hours, and contact information will be required.

 The applicant may need additional licences to help realize their business plan.
 Licences for standard processing, research, testing and sales are permitted combinable licences with the Standard (indoor) Cultivation Licence.
 All cultivators of cannabis products are required to obtain a cannabis licence from the Canada Revenue Agency (CRA).

 If you’re thinking of setting up a cannabis business in Canada to grow cannabis or hemp, manufacture cannabis products, conduct research, analyze or sell cannabis, you will need to obtain a licence (or several licences) from Health Canada.
-This series introduces the licence types, authorized activities, conditions and other key considerations you must know before you set forth.
-Eleven (11) Federal licences comprise the series, each of which with a specific scope, conditions and requirements.

 Let CanndDelta can guide you through the process, step by step.
 Our goal is to ensure a smooth, cost-effective experience in obtaining your federal cannabis licence.
 Whether you aim to cultivate, process, test or pursue other commercial cannabis-related activities, we can help!